gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 ### Minimal required React version is 18

 We are dropping official support for React 16 and 17.
 The new minimal required version is React 18.
-This is a requirement for the new Partial Hydration feature.
+This is a requirement for the experimental Partial Hydration feature.

 ### Non-ESM browsers are not polyfilled by default